CMMC 2.0, Level 1 vs Level 2, and what DFARS 7012 actually requires.

 FCI Protection

-- 15 security practices from FAR 52.204-21
+- 15 security practices (FAR 52.204-21)

-- Self-assessment only — no third-party audit required
+- Self-assessment only — no third-party audit

-- Pass/Fail — no SPRS numeric score
+- Pass/fail — no SPRS score required

-- For contractors who handle FCI only (no CUI)
+- For contractors who handle FCI only

 Based on CMMC Assessment Guide Level 1 v2.13